stoneyrh/gSOAP/gsoap/samples/databinding/README.md

 You should place the `xsd__anyType` members at the end of the struct or class.
 This ensures that the DOM members are populated last as a "catch all".
-A member name starting with double underscore is a wildcard member name and matches any XML tag.
+A member name starting with double underscore is a wildcard member.
 These members are placed at the end of a struct or class automatically by soapcpp2.

 An `#import "dom.h"` import is automatically added by wsdl2h with option `-d` to bind `xsd:anyType` to DOM nodes, and also to populate `xsd:any`,